yupimaki/netflix-and-socks/README.md

 echo "  Hostname yupimaki.ddns.net" >> ~/.ssh/config
 echo "  User ubuntu" >> ~/.ssh/config
 ```

 This will set up an alias such that `ssh US-Jumpbox` routes to
 `ssh ubuntu@yupimaki.ddns.net`, to `ssh ubuntu@XX.XXX.XXX.XX`, where the IP
 address will have been recently updated by the docker container running on the
 remote instance.
-If you didn't add a public key, an wish to keep using the `.pem`,
+If you didn't add a public key to the remote machine,
-add an extra line to `~/.ssh/config` with `IdentityFile path/to/key.pem`.
+and wish to keep using the `.pem` file, add an extra line to `~/.ssh/config`
+with `IdentityFile path/to/key.pem`.

 ## Final Aliases on Host